Pool Tile Cleaning | Pool Tile Repair | Calcium Removal

 Knowing what causes scaling, staving it off becomes a matter of neutralizing its causes.
 Basically,

 • Make sure your pool’s pH is as close to 7.4 as you can make it.
 If it’s more than that, add some pool acid to bring it down.
-If it’s less, should help.
+If it’s less, baking soda should help.

 • Install an automatic pool cover to counter the effects of evaporation.